Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/adding-listings-to-dynamo.md

 part: Building backend
 chapter: Adding libraries
 ---

-In this post we will manully add listingings to DynamoDB.
+In this post we will manually add listings to DynamoDB.
 Usually we could create a mutation to add listings for someone.
 But for the sake of this course I've created all the listings for you.

 Open then here and copy the entire file.